BlossyK5/BlossyK5/README.md

 # 👋 Hi, I’m Blossom
-Systems-minded engineer at the intersection of AI, industrial systems, and real-world deployment.
+I am a systems-minded engineer at the intersection of AI, industrial systems, and real-world deployment.

-I build and think in **systems** — not just code.
+I build and think in **systems** , not just code.

 ---

 ##  About Me

 - 🎓 MPhil Industrial Systems Engineering @ University of Cambridge
-- 🧠 Background in Chemical Engineering (Edinburgh)
+- 🧠 Background in Chemical Engineering (Edinburgh University)
 - ⚙️ Experience across **AI, enterprise systems, and operational optimisation**
 - 🌍 Interested in **AI for industry, cloud infrastructure, and real-world impact**

 I’m particularly drawn to:
--Forward Deployed Engineering
+- Forward Deployed Engineering
-- AI in physical industries (manufacturing, energy, logistics)
+- AI & other software applications in physical industries (manufacturing, energy, logistics)
 - Cloud Operations & Infrastructure in physical industries
 - Enterprise integrations & system design